mpasovic/majapasovic.org/_posts/2012-07-07-global-bodies.md

 ---
 layout: post
-title: "Private Bodies vs. Global Bodies"
+title: Private Bodies vs. Global Bodies
+published: true
 ---

 > *You’re not disabled by the disabilities you have, you are able by the